abhishek-kumar/NNForMLL/README.md

      ./bin/mll

 Notes:
-  * If the make command fails, you can try installing explicitly using the install.sh script.
+  * If the make command fails, you can try installing explicitly using the `install.sh` script.
-  * The make file assumes that your system library paths are set to the default '/usr/local/lib'.
+  * The make file assumes that your system library paths are set to the default `'/usr/local/lib'`.
 If not, the libraries may be installed elsewhere.
-If this happens, the output of 'install.sh' should tell you where the libraries are installed.
-This path should then be added to the Makefile in place of '/usr/local/lib'.
+If this happens, the output of `install.sh` should tell you where the libraries are installed.
+This path should then be added to the Makefile in place of `'/usr/local/lib'`.
   * The library liblbfgs has been obtained from here: [liblbfgs](http://www.chokkan.org/software/liblbfgs/).
   * The commands in this file have been tested on a PC running Ubuntu.
 They should work correctly on a mac, on other linux platforms and on windows with Cygwin.
 Please let me know if something doesn't work right on your platform.

 3. How to Run
 -----------------------------------
-To compile the code, run 'make' from the 'NNForMLL' directory.
+To compile the code, run `make` from the `NNForMLL` directory.

      $ make